Special Needs Camps

 Pine Ridge is a nonprofit inter-denominational Christian Camp with over 70 years of experience serving children, youth and special needs campers.
 Pine Ridge offers a variety of overnight and day camp programs through the summer weeks as well as year-round private group rentals.
 Activities are crafted and prepared to offer every age group a variety of appropriate options.
 Activities at camp include go-carts, laser tag, airsoft, paintball, rock climbing, swimming, horsemanship, petting farm, water sports, arts & crafts, water slide, basketball, soccer, target sports, playground, Bible teaching, worship, camp fires, music camp and so much more.

 To share and model the message of Jesus in a safe, innovative, and relational setting.

 Overnight Camp: Grades 1st-12th (entering in the fall)

 Pine Ridge offers age specific programs for all grades.
-Mini-camps are offered for young children and several camp weeks for youth offer unique and challenging off-site trips.
+Mini-camps are offered for young children and several camp weeks for teens offer unique activity options and challenging off-site trips.

 Day Camps: Grades 1st-4th

 Day Camps give children an opportunity to be introduced to camp and explore our beginner programs.
 Lunch is provided by Pine Ridge for all Day Camp options.

-Pine Ridge offers two sessions of camp each summer for youth and adults with special needs.
+Pine Ridge offers two camp sessions each summer for youth and adults with special needs.
 These campers enjoy specifically designed activities to allow them to enjoy everything we offer.
 Each camper needs to be interviewed by Pine Ridge for acceptance into the program.